Martha's Vineyard Airport: Terminal and facilities

 For the 12-month period ending March 31, 2017, the airport had 40,555 aircraft operations, an average of 111 per day: 53% general aviation, 43% air taxi, 3% commercial, and <1% military.
 In November 2017, there were 72 aircraft based at this airport: 59 single engine, 12 multi-engine, and 1 helicopter.

 The terminal has a restaurant, passenger holding areas, check-in desks, and a small luggage claim.
 The ramp has the ability to hold up to 50 aircraft with about 15 spots reserved for commercial aviation.
 The air traffic control tower is open from 6:00 am to 10:00 pm from May 15 - October 31, and from 7:00 am to 5:00 pm from November 1 to May 14.

 The airport apron for commercial aircraft has one parking stand which has the capacity for seven Cessna 402 or Tecnam P2012 aircraft, mainly operated by Cape Air and Nantucket Airlines.
 There are also five larger parking stands for JetBlue Embraer 190 or A220-300 aircraft, American Eagle Airlines CRJ-200/CRJ-700/CRJ-900, Embraer 175 regional jets, and American Airbus A319, Delta Connection CRJ-200/CRJ-700/CRJ-900, Embraer 175 regional jets, and Delta Airbus A319, and Elite Airways CRJ-200/CRJ-700/CRJ-900.

-During the summer months, a seasonal tent is added to the airport where all TSA checked passengers will be remain to wait for their flight as the terminal does not have a permanent waiting area.
-The tent has 2 gates for all airlines and can seat up to 150 people.
-They have a small baggage claim located on the left of the terminal, which is used for Cape Air year-round and JetBlue during summer months; other airlines will have baggage located at the side of the aircraft due to the small capacity of the baggage claim.
+During the summer, a seasonal tent is added to the airport where all TSA checked passengers will wait for flights, as the terminal does not have a permanent waiting area.
+The tent has two gates for all airlines and can seat up to 150 people.
+A small baggage claim is located on the left of the terminal, which is used for Cape Air year-round and JetBlue during summer months; other airlines have baggage located at the side of the aircraft due to the small capacity of the baggage claim.